Swarm Reinforcement Learning For Adaptive Mesh Refinement: Systems of Equations

-for all test functions $\psi(x)$.
+for all test functions $v(\boldsymbol{x})$.
 Additionally, the solution has to satisfy the Dirichlet boundary conditions

 We use a unit square $(0,1)^2$ for the outer boundary $\partial\Omega_0$ of the domain and add a randomly sampled square hole, whose borders are considered to be the inner boundary $\partial\Omega_1$.
 The size of the hole is sampled from the uniform distribution $U(0.05, 0.25)^2$, and its mean position is sampled from $U(0.2, 0.8)^2$.
+We add the closest distance to the inner boundary as an additional node feature.